danforth-restorative/danforth-restorative.com/content/blog/2020-10-07-the-organization-and-the-blog.md

 This blog is a place for me to reflect upon my addictions recovery, and share resources I've found most valuable for rebuilding my life.

-It's important for me to not only restore my own wellbeing, but to share of how I'm learning to do so, and work to improve the lives of others.
+It's important for me to not only restore my own wellbeing, but to share of how I'm learning to do so, and work to bring benefits to the lives of others.

 I want to use this space to open up and be vulnerable about some of the challenges I've struggled with.